ZaneL/waveHeight/README.md

 With any filtering mechanism, there must be a balance between signal stability and data loss.
 To limit integral drift, the high frequency accelerometer readings must be heavily filtered, resulting in significant data loss.
 ![alt text](https://i.ibb.co/34X9ZZd/z-Accel015.png)

+The most problematic part of this algorithm is that it relies on integration generate position readings.
+This process is incredibly prone to drifting over time even with substantial accelerometer fitlering.
+In fact, by the time the data is filtered enough to produce stable position readings, so much data is lost that it renders the position estimations nonsensical.
+Current development of the algorithm revolves around correcting this problem.
+The most promising avenue is using the trough and the peak of the wave (the points at which the chip is most stationary) to calcuate the rate of drift.

 # Examples
 The first example prints the real time vertical position values of the board to the serial port.